rolfvreijdenberger/izzum-statemachine/README.md

 to the `izzum\statemachine\loader\LoaderArray` class.

-Since a Loader and a Persistence adapter are probably tightly coupled, you can integrate both of them in one class (see the izzum\statemachine\persistence\Postgres class for an example of that)
+Since a Loader and a Persistence adapter are probably tightly coupled, you can integrate both of them in one class (see the izzum\statemachine\persistence\PDO class for an example of that)
 ```php
         $data = array();